Why do you need dark web monitoring?

 - Passwords stolen in phishing attacks or data leaks.

-- Leaked internal documents – malicious or human error.
+- Internal documents that were leaked – maliciously or through human error.

 - Information about customers, suppliers, server locations, business plans.